NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 #### LVM

-A RAID logical volume can be used with XFS and Raw allocations. gfs2 allocations can not use RAID logical volumes because the LV is shared.
+A RAID logical volume can be used with XFS and Raw allocations.
+NOTE: gfs2 allocations cannot use RAID logical volumes because the LV is shared.

 To create a redundant LV, `--type raid[x]` and `--nosync` should be specified in the `lvcreate` command.
 Also, the `--stripes` parameter should be adjusted accordingly to specify the number of data stripes.
 For `raid5`, `$DEVICE_NUM-1` is used.

-To allow the LV to be rebuilt after a replacement drive is added, `vgExtend`, `lvRepair`, and `vgReduce` should be specified in the `lvmRebuild` section.
+To allow the LV to rebuild after a drive is replaced, `vgExtend`, `lvRepair`, and `vgReduce` should be specified in the `lvmRebuild` section.

 ```yaml
 apiVersion: nnf.cray.hpe.com/v1alpha8